Nantes, Loire-Atlantique tourism & sightseeing

 An extensive island in the Loire River, the Île de Nantes has been modernised and now has several modern buildings and interesting features that incorporate the tradition of the island (such as large cranes, transformed from 'heavy industry' to 'artistic statement'!) with the very modern (the building of the Law courts).
 A popular highlight is the enormous mechanical moving machines such as the 'Giant elephant'.

 Fans of Jules Verne will want to visit the museum based in the house where the writer was born to learn more of his life and inspiration.

-The Fine Art Museum would be worth visiting just to see the architecture of the building that houses the museum.
+The Fine Art Museum in Nantes would be worth visiting just to see the architecture of the building that houses the museum.
 But be sure to enter!
 The art museum has an important collection of modern art, as well as a substantial collection of medieval and other paintings.

 Nearby: children will enjoy the extensive animal park at La Coulée du cerf, at 20 miutes from Nantes - pheasants, rare sheep, camels, cows, wallabies etc and plenty of space for picnics and to run around.

 Visit near Nantes with France This Way reviews